BiocomputationLab/LAPrepository/SetFunctions/README.md

 The tracking of the number of reactions it is done only internally to the function.

-This funcion respects the pipette (s) states when calling them, meaning that if the pipette that is going to be used has a tip, it will not be dropped and pick another one, but that tip will be preserved and use until another pipette is choosen or the function finishes.
+This funcion respects the pipette(s) states when calling them, meaning that if the pipette that is going to be used has a tip, it will not be dropped and pick another one, but that tip will be preserved and use until another pipette is choosen or the function finishes.
 As well, if a pipette which is not used has a tip, that one will not be dropped at any time.

-On the other hand, the pipettes or pipettes used in this function will drop the tips at the end of this fucntion
+On the other hand, the pipettes or pipettes used in this function will drop the tips at the end of this function

 ### Tested systems

 Opentrons OT-2

 ### Requirements
-* `check_tip_and_pick` function
+* Function `check_tip_and_pick`
-* `give_me_optimal_pipette` function
+* Function `give_me_optimal_pipette`
-* `generator_positions` function
+* Function `generator_positions`

 ### Input
-8 inputs are needed
+8 inputs are needed:
 1. **vol_transfer_reaction** (_float_): volume per reaction that needs to be transferred from _positions_source_tubes_ to _positions_final_tubes_.

    For example: